5.00 (12 reviews)

 - Berkshire's dedication to academic, artistic, and athletic excellence has led to record numbers in admissions, success and achievement in every corner of our campus, and nearly 90% of our graduates earning acceptances to the most selective colleges and universities.
 The talent and dedication of our students has produced Regeneron Science Talent Search semi-finalists, primary authorships on scholarly publications, Scholastic Art Award national medalists, and New England Championship athletic teams.Upon leaving Berkshire, our graduates are able to communicate effectively and persuasively, think critically and creatively, collaborate with others, and understand that they are part of something larger than themselves.
 They are a part of a global network of nearly 6,000 alumni, spanning 54 countries and 50 states.

-- Berkshire strives to instill core values-curiosity, integrity, perseverance, inclusion, respect, and resilience-along with the critical skills, initiative, and confidence that will ensure our students` success in school and in life.
+- Berkshire strives to instill core values-curiosity, integrity, respect, inclusion, perseverance and resilience-along with the critical skills, initiative, and confidence that will ensure our students' success in school and in life.

-- School accreditations: New England Association of School and Colleges
+- Berkshire School accreditations: New England Association of School and Colleges

 - Sample of notable school alumni/alumnae: